 Do you struggle with an addiction that you don’t want to tell anyone about?
 Do you wish you could quit drinking every night?
 Do you live in fear that you will lose your job or your family if things don’t change?
 Are you sick and tired of being sick and tired?

 Don’t lose hope, we can help!

-In order to receive health coverage through one of the Medicaid programs, you must complete the application process and meet certain eligibility requirement.
+To receive health coverage through one of the Medicaid programs, there is an application process and eligibility requirements.
 To see if you qualify, apply for Medicaid now.

-Uninsured Idahoans seeking assistance are encouraged to call BPA Health at 1-800-922-3406, Monday – Friday 8am – 6pm MST for a confidential screening to determine eligibility for our services.
+Uninsured Idahoans seeking assistance are encouraged to call BPA Health at 800-922-3406, Monday – Friday 8 a.m. – 6 p.m.
+MT for a confidential screening to determine eligibility for our services.
 Interpreter services and language assistance are available for anyone, including those with limited English-speaking ability, the deaf and hard of hearing, and the blind and visually impaired.

 The beginning to your new way of life could just be a phone call away…

 Looking for substance use disorder (SUD) treatment and recovery support services?
 Go to the Treatment & Recovery Support Resource Map for publicly funded SUD resources in Idaho.